1. Passports are required for travel outside the US.

 3. If you have a medical emergency while on a cruise, you can not fly back into the US for medical treatment, unless you have a passport.

-4. The price for a passport for an adult is $135.00.
+4. The price for a passport for an adult is $145.00.
 It is good for 10 years.
 Most major post offices can start the process and take your passport photo.
-A passport for a child is $98.00 and is good for 5 years.
+A passport for a child age 16 and under is $115.00 and is good for 5 years.
 BOTH parents MUST be present at the post office.
 It is always good to make a copy of your passport and keep it packed separately.

 5. Travel protection can protect you in the event that something happens that prevents you from traveling or you have an illness or accident while traveling.
 It will even cover emergency medical evacuation.

 6. All liquids that will be in carry on luggage, must be in a 1 quart, zip lock bag and each container should be no larger than 3.4 oz.
 One quart size zip lock bag per person.
 This bag MUST be taken out of your carry on and placed in the container for inspection.
 If you pack your liquids in your checked luggage there is no size restriction.
 It is still a good idea to pack them in a zip lock bag.

 7. Shoes must be taken off at security, unless you are 75 or older.

 8. If you have a sweatshirt, jacket or sweater, you must take that off too.

 9. You should plan to arrive at the airport 90 minutes early for a domestic flight.
 Arrive 2 hours early for an international flight.

 10. If you are chosen for a random more in depth screening, just try to relax and go with the flow.